Samuel1997shuai/SHAP_PHENOTYPING/README.md

 ### 4. `algorithms/rf_phenotyping.py` (Other Algorithms: PLS/SVR/XGBoost Follow the Same Framework) - Random Forest (RF) Regression Complete Toolkit
 ### <font color=green>Generate Table 5 and Fig. 6 and Fig. 7 and Fig. 9 in our paper</font>
 #### File Overview
-This script implements a comprehensive Random Forest regression toolkit for vegetation phenotyping analysis, with full functional consistency with the PLS version and unified `rf_` prefix for all output files/directories.
-It completes a full workflow including parameter grid search, 3D performance visualization, R²/RMSE statistical table generation, Origin-style fitting plotting, single feature group independent analysis, and true/predicted value saving.
+This script implements a comprehensive analytical toolkit encompassing Random Forest Regression, PLS, XGBoost, and SVR, which is specifically tailored for vegetation phenotyping analysis.
+To illustrate its practical application, we take Random Forest (RF) as an illustrative example.
+This toolkit features full functional consistency across all versions and adopts a unified rf_ prefix for all output files and directories.
+Additionally, it executes a complete end-to-end workflow that includes parameter grid search, 3D performance visualization, generation of statistical tables for R² and RMSE metrics, Origin-style fitting plots, independent analysis of single feature groups, and preservation of true and predicted values.

 #### Core Modules & Implementation Details
 1. **Dependency Import & Environment Configuration**